Neutral Toned Christmas Tree Featuring Presents Underneath

 12. Yellow

-Yellow Christmas Tree
+Christmas Tree Decorated With Yellow

 Yellow is typically used just as an accent color in Christmas tree color palettes.
 However, a monochromatic yellow look can be surprisingly good.
 It gives off a cheery vibe that matches the overall mood of the winter festivities.
 Yellow color schemes are recommended to make the Christmas tree the highlight of the room, particularly when contrasted against mostly neutral elements.
 If the yellow decor on the tree stands out too much, consider using other accents throughout the room in the same color.